IMPERSONATE

 Examples

---Jeff does not have DBA privileges, but instead has the right to impersonate a technical DBA to perform any DBA tasks.
+-- but has the right to impersonate a technical DBA to perform DBA tasks.

-IMPERSONATE TECHNICAL_DBA; --user with DBA permissions
+IMPERSONATE TECHNICAL_DBA;

-IMPERSONATE JEFF;
+IMPERSONATE USER_1;

--- Your Tableau server is set up to use a single technical user to log into the database
+-- Your Tableau server is set up to use a single technical user

-impersonate [TableauServerUser];
+IMPERSONATE [TableauServerUser];